 - The world has recovered from an ancient apocalypse: Long ago Valith was home to the Golden Empire, which spanned many different planes and wielded powerful technology and magic.
 The Golden Empire was brought to ruin in a divinely influenced apocalypse.
 Some say the dragons burned the old world to a cinder.
 Others think that the Penitent Ones, beings second only to the gods, had driven all sentient life to madness; turning all under the rule of the Golden Empire into little more then animals.
 No one is sure what really transpired during this forgotten era.
 The Long dead husks of titanic war machines and ancient tombs are all that remain.

 - Magic and science exist are two sides of the same coin: Magic is rare and very powerful, but due to universal limits it can only go so far.
 So civilization branched on to a technological path.
 Steam powered machines and physical sciences drive industry and progress while magic enhances existing machines.
 Things like ironclad airships and sentient mechanical constructs are possible by combining elements of both magic and technology.
 Ironically magic is considered to be very dangerous and is heavily regulated.
 Spell casters are born and are indoctrinated from an early age to loyally serve their nations.
-Rogue spell casters are regarded with suspicion by and are hunted with impunity in some places.
+Rogue spell casters are regarded with suspicion by most people and are hunted with impunity in some places.

 - Age of Imperialism and Revolution: Civilization is rapidly spreading to the furthest corners of the world and boarders between empires are constantly being redrawn after every war.
 Those subjugated by the expansionist powers aren’t happy toiling under their oppressive masters and fight hopelessly to break free.
 In other parts of the world the extreme opposite is true as rotting age old empires fight to maintain control over an increasingly disgruntled population.